Ole Goltermann

 since 2021 Doctoral candidate, Max Planck School of Cognition, Leipzig, Germany

-Lab rotations in the orientation year: Veronica Witte & Arno Villringer, Simon E. Fisher, and Christian Büchel
+Lab rotations in the orientation phase: Veronica Witte & Arno Villringer, Simon E. Fisher, and Christian Büchel

 2019–2021 Master of Science in Psychology (Mind & Brain track), University of Vienna, Austria